eth-cscs/swe4py/topics/build-install/backend-peek/README.md

 (venv)$ pip install -e .
 ```

-That's right, editable installs require the optional `build_editable` hook, which we did not wrap in `mybuild.py`.
+That's right, it fails!
+Editable installs require the optional `build_editable` hook, which we did not wrap in `mybuild.py`.
 That said, all the popular backends implement this.

 ## Optional Exercise